rebornplusplus/rebornplusplus.github.io/codir/hdu-6044-limited-permutation.md

 	return 0;
 }
 ```
-( Sorry about the function name. :3 I had to debug for 2 fukin hours and do you want to know what the bug was?
+Sorry about the function name. :3 I had to debug for 2 fukin hours and do you want to know what the bug was?
 A fucking `#` before the case number.
-I didn't type it when I submitted. )
+I didn't print it each time I submitted.

+***

+{% include disqus.html %}